kfarr3/MLND-Capstone/docs/report.md

 ![Confidentiality All](img/confidentiality_all.png)
 ![Confidentiality Exploited](img/confidentiality_exploited.png)

-For confidentiality, it appears as if **Complete** and **Partial** confidentiality result in more focus for exploits, which seems to reason that attackers are interested in vulnerabilities that produce the most confidentiality loss as opposed to benign exploits.
+For confidentiality, it appears as if **High** and **Low** confidentiality result in more focus for exploits, which seems to reason that attackers are interested in vulnerabilities that produce a confidentiality loss as opposed to benign exploits.

 ![Integrity All](img/integrity_all.png)
 ![Integrity Exploited](img/integrity_exploited.png)

-In the same vein as confidentiality, exploits targeting vulnerabilities where integrity is listed as **Complete** and **Partial** are also of increased focus.
+In the same vein as confidentiality, exploits targeting vulnerabilities where integrity is listed as **High** are of increased focus.

 ![Availability All](img/availability_all.png)
 ![Availability Exploited](img/availability_exploited.png)

-The same applies to availability for vulnerabilities listed as **Complete** and **Partial** loss of availability.
-Exploits targeting **Complete** and **Partial** losses in the  **CIA** triad (Confidentiality, Availability, and Integrity) categories are not at all surprising.
-Vulnerabilities often require extensive resources to exploit, going after vulnerabilities that do not disrupt or product data would be of little use.
+The same applies to availability for vulnerabilities listed as **High** and **Low** loss of availability.
+Exploits targeting **High** and **Low** losses in the  **CIA** triad (Confidentiality, Availability, and Integrity) categories are not at all surprising.
+Vulnerabilities often require extensive resources to exploit, targeting vulnerabilities that do not disrupt or produce data would be of little use.

 ### Exploit Date